sithmel/memoize-cache-redis/README.md

 =====
 The constructor takes an cache-manager object, and an "options" object.
 The options object may contain these attributes:
+* redisClient: a redisClient instance (node-redis)[https://github.com/NodeRedis/node_redis].
+You can use this as an alternative of redisOpts
 * redisOpts: an object of options passed to [redis](https://github.com/NodeRedis/node_redis).
 See below for default options.
+You can use this as an alternative of redisClient.
 * onError: called when connection to redis fails
 * onReady: called when redis is ready to accept commands
 * key: a function used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
 The key returned should be a string or it will be converted to JSON and then md5.
 Default: a function returning a fixed key.
 The value won't be cached if the function returns null